FilipRuman/pages/src/content/docs/parser/expression_parsing_functions.md

 ``` c
  some.thing.to.access = 2;
 ```
+Required data:

-It needs to know the thing it accesses - left and the value - right
+* the thing it accesses - left
+* value - right

 <details>